rsksmart/devportal-1.0/tutorials/truffle-boxes/rsk-starter-box.md

 truffle(develop)>
 ```

+Don't worry about the `undefined` return, it is ok.

+## About SimpleStorage.json

 The published contract information is stored by default in the `build\contracts` folder.
 You will find a JSON file with the same name of our smart contract.

-The section `networks` has the networks in which the smart contract was published, including its address and hash of the transaction.
+The section `networks` contains the networks in which the smart contract was published, including its address and hash of the transaction.

 ![simpleStorage.json networks](/assets/img/tutorials/rsk-starter-box/image-02.png)